 Continue to use Aldara cream as instructed until your warts have completely gone.
 Do not use Aldara cream for more than 16 weeks in the treatment of each episode of warts.
 If your genital warts have not cleared after 16 weeks treatment with Aldara cream you should see your GP to discuss alternate treatment for your genital warts.

-Side effects from using Aldara cream can include:
+Reactions from using Aldara cream can include:

-wearing away of the skin
+- Wearing away of the skin

-flakiness and swelling
+- Flakiness and swelling

-Hardening under the skin
+- Hardening under the skin

-small open sores
+- Small open sores

-a crust that forms during healing
+- A crust that forms during healing

-small bubbles under the skin
+- Small bubbles under the skin

-a burning sensation or pain in areas where you have applied Aldara cream.
+- A burning sensation or pain in areas where you have applied Aldara cream.

 Please read the information leaflet supplied with Aldara cream before use for a full list of side effects.
 You can also read our guide on Aldara cream side effects to find out more information.

 Please read the following warnings before using Aldara cream to ensure it is safe and effective for you.